 Based on UNGA resolution 2625, the ICJ first stipulated that the supported acts, here the "acts of civil strife", need to "involve a threat or use of force".
-The ICJ thereby re-emphasized its (and the UNGA's) concept of indirect use of force.2384 By its next sentence, the ICJ seemed to refer to and further elaborate on this statement, when it says that "while the arming and training [...] can certainly be said to involve the threat or use of force [...], this is not necessarily so in respect of all [...] assistance [...]."
+The ICJ thereby re-emphasized its (and the UNGA's) concept of indirect use of force.2384 By its next sentence, the ICJ seemed to refer to and further elaborate on this statement, when it says that "while the arming and training [...] can certainly be said to involve the threat or use of force [...]."
 The ICJ shifted the point of reference of the requirement of "involving threat or use of force" from the activities of the supported actor to the form of assistance provided - seemingly making it a requirement for the form of assistance to involve a threat or use of force.2385 It is here where distinctions between non-lethal and lethal assistance seem to have their origin.2386